CumulusNetworks/docs/content/cumulus-linux-53/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{< /tab >}}
 {{< /tabs >}}

-The following example commands configure leaf01 to advertise all paths learned from each <!-- vale off -->AS<!-- vale on --> to the BGP neighbor on swp50:
+The following example commands configure leaf01 to advertise all paths learned from each AS to the BGP neighbor on swp50:

 {{< tabs "928 ">}}
 {{< tab "NVUE Commands ">}}